craig-martinson/dog-project/dog_app/dog_app.md

 Various optimizers were trialed, with the most promising results from the adam optimizer.

-This model has been trained up to 50% accuracy on the test dataset.
-To increase accuracy past this point requires further work to mitigate overfitting.
-The issue with overfitting is likely due to the large number of filters in the last two convolution layers which dramatically increases the complexity of the network.
+This model has been trained up to 42% accuracy using 30 epochs on the test dataset.
+To increase accuracy significantly past this point requires further work to mitigate overfitting.
+This may require additional stacks, the use of different filter sizes or a combination of both.

 ```python